amitverma-tech/amitverma-tech/README.md

 <br />

-- 🔭 I’m currently working as a **PHP / Laravel Developer Intern** at Oyelabs
+- 🔭 I’m currently working as a **PHP / Laravel Developer** at ForemostDigital.inc
 - 🌱 I’m learning and building with **Laravel, React, and REST APIs**
 - 💬 Ask me about **Laravel, CodeIgniter, PHP, MySQL, Git & Deployment**
 - ⚡ Fun fact: I believe in writing clean, scalable, and maintainable code.